Effect of the cubic torus topology on cosmological perturbations: Conclusions

 Finally, we emphasize two important points.
 First, our results directly confirm that the undesirable impact of periodicity on simulation outputs can be weakened if the edge of the box (cubic torus period $al$) is set to be larger than the predicted Yukawa interaction range $\lambda_{\mathrm{eff}}$ (see Table~\ref{results_table_1}).
 The Yukawa formula reflects the contribution of images to the value of the potential via the number $n_{\mathrm{exp}}$ (needed to reach the required accuracy).
-We can easily see that $n_{\mathrm{exp}}$ gets smaller (i.e. goes to 1) with decreasing $\tilde\lambda_{\mathrm{eff}}$.
+We can easily see that $n_{\mathrm{exp}}$ gets smaller (i.e., goes to 1) with decreasing $\tilde\lambda_{\mathrm{eff}}$.
 Second, operating with summed Yukawa potentials, we provide a reliable description of the inhomogeneous gravitational field generated by a toroidal lattice of point-like masses, avoiding non-convergent series.
-The obtained series converge at all points only except those where discrete masses themselves are located.
+The obtained series converge at all points only except those where discrete masses themselves are located. \authorcontributions{Conceptualization, M.E.; methodology, M.E., E.C. and A.Z.; formal analysis, M.E., E.C., J.M.M., M.B. and A.Z.; investigation, M.E., E.C., J.M.M., M.B. and A.Z.; writing---original draft preparation, A.Z.; writing---review and editing, M.E. and E.C.; visualization, M.E. and J.M.M.; supervision, M.E. and A.Z.; project administration, M.E.; funding acquisition, M.E.
+All authors have read and agreed to the published version of the manuscript.}

-\acknowledgments The work of Maxim Eingorn and Jacob M. Metcalf was supported by National Science Foundation (HRD Award \#1954454).
+\funding{The work of Maxim Eingorn and Jacob M. Metcalf was supported by the National Science Foundation HRD Award number 1954454.}

+\conflictsofinterest{The authors have no conflict of interest to declare that are relevant to the content of this article.}